Case Study: How April Moto Optimized Their WordPress Website

 • User interactions (clicks, keyboard input, ...) were instantaneous for 95.5% of users

-Do you lack the necessary knowledge to apply these tips, or would you like to delegate this optimization work to a web performance expert?
-Contact me, and I will gladly assist you with all your WordPress web performance issues!
+Don't have the knowledge to apply these tips, or want to delegate this optimization work to a web performance expert?
+Contact me — I'll be happy to assist you with all your WordPress webperf challenges!

 Ready to boost your performance?